-The organic law of the CPPCC allows the possibility of setting up political consultative conferences in major cities, important areas, and provincial capitals.
-These political consultative conferences have the right to elect a local government.
-At the end of 1951, political consultative conferences have gathered to elect local government in 28 provinces, 8 administrative regions, in 154 cities, in 2043 districts, and in 104 districts of minorities.
-These elections sometimes take place in a very fast time schedule.
-On December 9, 1949, the PLA marches into Urumqi and 8 days later a new government is elected.
+The basis of the 1953 election laws wasn't drawn from the Nationalist system or its pre-1949 voting trials but rather from the Soviet model.
+The most significant departure from previous Chinese electoral practices in the 1953 system was the adoption of "single-candidate elections," a concept directly borrowed from Soviet election legislation.
+This innovation, where only one candidate was put forward for each available position, effectively turned elections from a selection process into a mere ratification of candidates already chosen through alternative methods.
+The organic law of the CPPCC allowed the possibility of setting up political consultative conferences in major cities, important areas, and provincial capitals.
+These political consultative conferences had the right to elect a local government.
+At the end of 1951, political consultative conferences had gathered to elect local government in 28 provinces, 8 administrative Regions, in 154 cities, in 2043 districts, and in 104 districts of minorities.
+These elections sometimes took place in a very fast time schedule.
+On December 9, 1949, the PLA marched into Urumqi and 8 days later a new government was elected.

-A solution has to be found for the Soviet nationals who live in Xinjiang, Inner Mongolia, Manchuria, and other regions for years but are either not allowed to enter the USSR or not willing to go back.
-After consultation with Moscow, it is decided they will be treated as Chinese citizens and gradually naturalized.
+whose status has not yet been changed according to law; (2) Counterrevolutionaries who have been deprived of political rights according to law; (3) Others who have been deprived of political rights according to law (for example all Buddhists unless their organizations were members of the government sponsored Buddhist Association (see Article 5) and their individual political behaviour was beyond doubt.); and, (4) Mentally deficient persons A solution had to be found for the Soviet nationals who lived in Xinjiang, Inner Mongolia, Manchuria, and other Regions for years but were either not allowed to enter the SU or were not willing to go back.
+After consultation with Moscow, it was decided they will be treated as Chinese citizens and gradually naturalized.
 They not only were granted universal suffrage, but during the land reform movement the Soviet nationals were also assigned lands just as Chinese citizens were.

 Wang (2016).
 Page 9

-There is no possibility to vote on different political parties or programs.
-They have to choose from candidates who are thoroughly screened.
-The elections are held throughout the year and in spring 1954, 86% of the registered voters on local level have voted by show of hand.
-The concept of “election” is for many people very confusing.
+There was no possibility to vote on different political parties or programs.
+The electors had to choose from candidates who are thoroughly screened.
+The elections were held throughout the year and in spring 1954, 86% of the registered voters on local level had voted by show of hand.
+The concept of “election” was for many people very confusing.

 In Article 12 of the common program, the procedure of election will be looked at in greater detail.